The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 A special thanks to Momo Sama for his help, especially on the section regarding raid buff alignment and opportunity costs.
 He also made the graph of party mitigation.
 On top of that, he also proofread this behemoth of a document.
 Check out his [Twitch](https://www.twitch.tv/ffxivmomo) and [YouTube](https://www.youtube.com/user/JebasuFX).

 Huge thank you to Ahri for their help with the guide in general.
 They did the opener section particularly.
-Big fan of all their hard work helping out, big fan!
+Big fan, of all their hard work helping out, big fan!

-Thanks to Zyrkhan Dar’locke for his help in translating my ramblings into English and proof reading my spreadsheets.
+Thanks to Zyrkhan Dar’locke for his help in translating my ramblings into English and proofreading my spreadsheets.
 His AST guide was also a great guideline into how I could approach writing this kind of guide.

 Alevia Rohan for proofreading and editing.
 She was a big help in doing corrections to make the guide more legible.
 Without her, the guide would not look as nice as it does.
 Also she puts up with my booli.
 Check out her [Twitch](https://www.twitch.tv/saltedlevity/).